ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/conversion/JSONSerialize.md

 # Function: `JSONSerialize`

-Converts a ColdFusion variable into a JSON (JavaScript Object Notation) string.
+Converts a BoxLang variable into a JSON (JavaScript Object Notation) string.

 ## Method Signature